Q. Can I download a library ebook to my Kindle?

 - 8Visitors

-Answered By: Beth Juhl Last Updated: Nov 02, 2023 Views: 3
+Answered By: Beth Juhl Last Updated: May 28, 2024 Views: 254

 It depends on the library's ebook platform and most importantly, the file format of the ebook.

 Kindle does not read epub files, which are used in many academic library ebook platforms.
-In addition, ebook platforms such as Ebsco and ProQuest Ebook Central place limitations on the time period you may download an entire ebook and require special Adobe software to download.
+In addition, ebook platforms such as EBSCO and ProQuest Ebook Central place limitations on the time period you may download an entire ebook and require special Adobe software to download.

 The one platform that makes delivery to Kindle easy is OverDrive.
 Ebooks on the OverDrive Libby app are designed to easily transfer to an ereader.
 The library has a small but growing collection of OverDrive titles in the areas of literature, leisure reading, and children's picture books.
 Read more about OverDrive and the Libby app in the links below.